 An HTML tag is composed of the name of the element, surrounded by angle brackets.
 An end tag also has a slash after the opening angle bracket, to distinguish it from the start tag.
-For example, a paragraph, which is represented by the p element, would be written as <p>In the HTML syntax, most elements are written ... </p>
+For example, a paragraph, which is represented by the p element, would be written as <p>In the HTML syntax, most elements are written ... </p> HTML element.
 In the HTML syntax, most elements are written with a start tag and an end tag, with the content in between.

 An HTML tag is composed of the name of the element, surrounded by angle brackets.
 An end tag also has a slash after the opening angle bracket, to distinguish it from the start tag.
 For example, a paragraph, which is represented by the p element, would be written as <p>In the HTML syntax, most elements are written ...
 Manual of Style (infoboxes) An infobox template is a panel, usually in the top right of an article, next to the lead section, (in the desktop view) or at the very top of an article (in mobile view), that summarizes key features of the page's subject.

+Infoboxes may also include an image, and/ or a map.
+Infoboxes generally use the template software feature.
+(It is possible to hand-code an infobox using table markup, but this loses the advantages of standardisation and reusability.)
+Help:HTML in wikitext.
 The MediaWiki software allows use of a subset of HTML5 markup elements or tags and their attributes for presentation formatting.
 Many HTML tags may also be included by equivalent wiki markup or templates which are simpler for most editors and less intrusive in the editing window.

 They should be used instead of tables for non-tabular content whenever possible, because they can be manipulated by the reader or overridden by an author if your CSS is embedded in another page via a template.
-Levels of CSS settings Style may be specified specifically for a piece of content, see e.g. color; scope of parameters Help:Cascading style sheets
+Levels of CSS settings Style may be specified specifically for a piece of content, see e.g. color; scope of parameters.
+Advanced editing.
 For the basics see Help:Editing.

 Wikitext markup — making your page look the way you want If you want to try out things without danger of doing any harm, you can do so in the Meta:Sandbox.More information on HTML tags in wikitext.
 Organizing your writing — sections, paragraphs, lists and lines Links, URL Wiki color formatting help.
 Cheatsheet.
 From Wikipedia, the free encyclopedia See also Wiki markup quick reference (PDF download)

 This is its main page, covering certain topics (such as punctuation) in full, and presenting the key points of others.
 Subpages, linked via this page's menu and listed at Wikipedia:Manual of Style/Contents, provide detailed guidance on some topics.
-Table This page gives you information about syntax to build wiki-tables in MediaWiki.
+Table.
+This page gives you information about syntax to build wiki-tables in MediaWiki.

 Spreadsheet to wiki table format To convert from spreadsheets such as Gnumeric, MS Excel or OpenOffice.org Calc, see (Obsolete?)
 Using the toolbar